yochaigal/cairn/wip/2e/forestcrawl.md

 ### Detail Naming

 We will now name each **Detail** using the [Detail Names](#detail-names) table.
-I took some liberties here, smashing together words I liked with random words.
+I took some liberties here, smashing together words I liked with other words from the list.

 1. **Heart (Elf Queen's Pavilion)**: _Glintleaf Dell_
 2. **(Thorny Thickets)**: _Thistlefield_